-But the problem with incremental change is that it may become routine and, like all other things, people can get used to it which makes them lose enthusiasm.
-Employees stop putting in effort to make an impact through such change and that is when it loses its purpose.
+But the problem with incremental change is that it may become routine, and, like all other things, people can get used to it which makes them lose enthusiasm.
+Employees stop putting in effort to make an impact through small changes and that is when it loses its impact.
 The organization needs to find ways to make incremental change more effective in such situations through innovation and out of the box thinking.

 Overview of IT transformation

 Transformation, be it digital transformation or cultural transformation, is a complete fundamental change in the way an organization functions.
 A transformation is usually carried out with an aim to significantly improve the organization’s performance.
 That is why it needs to involve everyone at every level within the organization, to the last employee who has any contribution to the organization’s success.
 Transformation aims to better align the organization’s goals with the changing market conditions and consumer demands.

 When we talk about leading IT transformation in an organization, the term IT transformation itself can be a little misleading.
 IT transformation does not mean transformation in technology alone.
 IT transformation has to cover other areas of the business as well.
 In general, there are three core aspects of IT transformation – people, process and technology.
 When an organization is undergoing a digital transformation, there will be problems in all of these areas that will need to be detected and addressed before the IT transformation can be successfully implemented.
 Unless the people are receptive of the changes that IT transformation is going to bring forth, it is not possible for the organization to change.
 It is the people who collectively build the organization’s culture and for transformation to be fruitful, the culture has to be open to change.